Track mileage automatically

 For example, if you are audited for your mileage deductions that you claimed on the cents per mile basis, you will need to show your mileage logbook where you logged your personal and business mileage throughout the year.

-If you claimed mileage on an actual expenses basis, the IRS audit will require you to provide not just your logbook with recorded mileage, but all receipts and invoices related to owning and maintaining your vehicle.
+If you claimed mileage on an actual expenses basis, the IRS tax audit will require you to provide not just your logbook with recorded mileage, but all receipts and invoices related to owning and maintaining your vehicle.
 Learn more about the records you should keep for your mileage deductions and the IRS mileage log requirements.

 FAQ